ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 Introduction
 ````````````

-This document describes in detail one of Ansible's most complete example
+Continuous deployment is the concept of frequently delivering updates to your software application.
+Some Ansible users are deploying updates to their customers on an hourly or even more frequent basis.
+To achieve this, you need tools to be able to quickly apply those updates in a zero-downtime way.

-playbooks: lamp_haproxy.
+This document describes in detail how to achieve this goal, using one of Ansible's most complete example playbooks as a template: lamp_haproxy.
 This example uses a lot of Ansible features: roles, templates, and group variables, and it also comes with an orchestration playbook that can do zero-downtime rolling upgrades of the web application stack.

 .. note::